 Kasbah Du Toubkal is a cozy mountain refuge with an unforgettable backdrop.

-When you reserve your space through National Geographic Unique Lodges of the World, you'll have the opportunity to go on a village walk with one of the Kasbah staff and visit their home for a traditional mint tea.
-Your host will share insights on the local culture and discuss community projects such as Education For All, a groundbreaking initative that allows girls from remote mountain villages to continue their education while living away from home.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic expedition.
+At Kasbah du Toubkal, National Geographic guests have the opportunity to go on a village walk with one of the Kasbah staff and visit their home for a traditional mint tea.
+Your host will share insights on the local culture and discuss lodge-sponsored community projects, such as Education For All, a groundbreaking initiative that allows girls from remote mountain villages to continue their education while living away from home.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.

 See a specially crafted National Geographic itinerary including this lodge